| German Prison Of War

 typed up and passed around the camp at night.
 They also received a German

 version of the news but this often went unread.
+Reflecting back to this experience in Stalag Luft I,

 Dr. Ahrens remembers a lot of fun.
 Instances that particularly stick out in